IQDevs/blog/_posts/2017-09-07-Device Drivers and Communication Protocol Specification Design.markdown

 ---
 layout: post
-title:  Device Drivers and Communication Protocol Specification Writing
+title:  Device Drivers and Communication Protocol Specification Design
 date:   2017-09-07 00:00:00 -0500
 categories: C
 author: alkass
 ---

 Device drivers and protocol design are two areas where one could get really technical and dive into very complex topics, though this guide doesn't need to be.
-We're going to write a device driver that processes incomming commands and returns responses conforming to a standard specification that we're going to write first.
+We're going to write a device driver that processes incoming commands and returns responses conforming to a standard specification that we're going to write first.

-What device are we targetting?
-We could design a USB device and write a Linux Kernel module, but that'd be too heaftly of a task for a single blog post, so instead, we're going to stick a device that doesn't require an OS or even a Kernel.
+What device are we targeting?
+We could design a USB device and write a Linux Kernel module, but that'd be too hefty of a task for a single blog post, so instead, we're going to stick a device that doesn't require an OS or even a Kernel.
 I decided to go Arduino, but everything discussed here works just fine with ESP8266 or any boards that allow you to flash Arduino-compiled code.

 ## Project Setup